black and brown happy new year text

 Filter out negative information.

 Trusting yourself sometimes requires a leap of faith.
 Take some chances.
-While you want to be smart regarding the risks of your choices, you don’t want to overanalyze every decision you make.
-If you do, you will never make any decisions, and you will stagnate.
-It’s true that not everything will work out the way you plan.
+While you want to be wise regarding the risks of your choices, you don’t want to overanalyze every decision you make.
+If you do, you will never make any decisions, and you’ll stagnate.
+Not everything will always work out the way you plan, but having a plan to focus your energy and will upon is better than just la-dee-da-ing through life and hoping things turn out right.

 But you will only know if you try.
 The good news is when you are ready to try, many of your decisions will work for you, further increasing your level of self-trust and making it easier for you to keep on trying – and succeeding.

-Choose one or more of the following affirmations to help increase your level of self-trust.
-Repeat the affirmation out loud, several times a day.
-You can start your day with the affirmation, writing down your feelings and reactions to it in your journal, then repeat it when you feel you need it – at your morning break, before or after lunch, and in the mid-afternoon.
+Choose one or more of the following affirmations to help increase your self-trust.
+Repeat the affirmation out loud several times a day.
+You can start your day with the affirmation, writing down your feelings and reactions to it in your journal, then repeat it when you feel you need it – during your morning break, before or after lunch, and mid-afternoon.

-Continue this practice for 30 days and journal about your reactions and how the affirmation makes you feel.
+Continue this practice for 30 days, and write down your reactions and how the affirmation makes you feel.
 Track your level of self-trust, and feel free to adjust the language to fit your normal mode of speaking.

 1. I am growing and learning every day.